mkunchal/mkorangebeesinterview/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

+## UPDATES
+* The Angular Version from 11 to 13.
+* Built in support for Github Actions testing to run on each deploy
+* Customized further testing with the .spec component files
+* Branched to ’tests' for the remainder of updates.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.